 What nine-year-old says such a thing?
 How can you feel (or be haunted by) such a thing at such a young age?

 Let’s start with Ernest Hemingway.
-A hell of a writer, but also a man who volunteered for war as an ambulance driver (where he was wounded), a man who married four times, and a man who survived two plane crashes in two days.
+An incredible writer (one of the best of all time), but also a man who volunteered for war as an ambulance driver (where he was wounded), a man who married four times (four times?!), and a man who survived two plane crashes in two days.
 Yes, I’m saying he had a plane crash on one day.
 Then decided to fly again the next day.
 And he crashed the second day as well.